“Packed Centre Court sees strenuous struggles for Championships!’ screamed the Pathé title card.

 It wasn’t until Andy Murray in 2012 that the United Kingdom could once again claim a major singles men’s champion.
 Fittingly, like Perry, Murray opened his Grand Slam account in New York, seventy-six years after Perry won his last of three U.S. National Championship trophies.
 Murray’s subsequent Wimbledon win in 2013 mercifully ended the wait for a British Wimbledon Gentlemen’s Singles Champion.
 Fred Perry finally had company.

-Murray was awarded £1.6million for his victory in 2013 and today the Wimbledon prize purse for the champion is worth £2.35m.
+Murray was awarded £1.6million for his victory in 2013.
 Perry’s?
 A £25 shopping voucher.
 And that famous statue, of course.